 Protect yourself from online scams

-The text message is the latest in a long line of scams that have attempted to take advantage of the coronavirus pandemic.
-Early on in the pandemic, people reported receiving fake emails from the Centers for Disease Control and Prevention (CDC) asking them to click through to a list of new COVID-19 cases where they live but instead contained malware capable of infecting the best home computers and laptops.
+The text message is the latest in a long line of scams (opens in new tab) that have attempted to take advantage of the coronavirus pandemic.
+Early on in the pandemic, people reported receiving fake emails from the Centers for Disease Control and Prevention (CDC) asking them to click through to a list of new COVID-19 cases where they live but instead contained malware capable of infecting the best home computers (opens in new tab) and laptops (opens in new tab).

 The best advice if you receive an email that you’re not convinced comes from a genuine source is to leave it untouched.
-For all round online protection, however, there’s no substitute for the best antivirus software and the best identity theft protection services.
-It might also be worth paying for the best VPN services if you want to keep your location hidden from prying online eyes.
+For all round online protection, however, there’s no substitute for the best antivirus software (opens in new tab) and the best identity theft protection services (opens in new tab).
+It might also be worth paying for the best VPN services (opens in new tab) if you want to keep your location hidden from prying online eyes.